 I'm glad I'm not God.
 I wouldn't want to love her.

-I thought about launching into "preach mode" but instead weakly stated something like We'll Add Her to Our Morning Lineup of Bad People To Pray for (Along with our president.
-Ahem.).
+I thought about launching into "preach mode" but instead weakly stated something like We'll Add Her to Our Morning Lineup of People To Pray for.
 The responses included varying levels of eye-rolling, head shaking, and face-wincing but I let it go.

 Rick Santorum and Bella, of course.